 18.4 A membership referendum may be requested by a petition, to the President, signed by at least twenty-five (25) percent of all Members or by at least fifty (50) percent of the Members at each of four (4) SUNY campuses.

 19.1 Official and unofficial documents of the Association and other relevant materials shall be collected and maintained according to Archives policy.

 19.2 Official and unofficial documents of the Association of current interest to the Membership shall be posted on the Association’s Webpage as maintained by the Web Manager.

 20.1 These Bylaws may be amended by an affirmative vote of two-thirds of the Members of the Association voting.

 20.2 An amendment may be proposed by majority vote of the Executive Board or by written petition (filed with the Secretary) of at least ten (10) percent of the Members.

-20.3 Votes on amendments to the Bylaws shall be conducted by mail ballot conducted by the Secretary.
+20.3 Votes on amendments to the Bylaws shall be conducted by the Secretary using the current election software.